Souslin quasi-orders and bi-embeddability of uncountable structures: -Souslin sets kappa-Souslin sets

 This property is used in Section~\ref{sec:souslinunderAC} to show that the pointclass \( \bS ( \kappa ) \) is not trivial for small \( \kappa \).
 Another way to obtain nontrivial pointclasses is to relativize \( \kappa \)-Sousliness to some inner model, as explained in the following remark --- this approach is exploited in Section~\ref{subsubsec:reducibilityininnermodel}.

-\begin{remarks} \begin{enumerate-(i)} \item If \( W \) is an inner model and \( \kappa \) is a cardinal in it, by absoluteness of existence of infinite branches, the relativization \footnote{To simplify the notation, we consider here only subsets of \( \pre{\omega}{2} \): the generalization of this notion to subsets of countable products \( (\pre{\omega}{2})^N \) (and to arbitrary Polish spaces) is straightforward.} of \( \bS ( \kappa ) \) to \( W \) is
+\begin{remarks} \begin{enumerate-(i)} \item If \( W \) is an inner model (i.e. a transitive proper class model of \( \ZF \)) and \( \kappa \) is a cardinal in it, by absoluteness of existence of infinite branches, the relativization \footnote{To simplify the notation, we consider here only subsets of \( \pre{\omega}{2} \): the generalization of this notion to subsets of countable products \( (\pre{\omega}{2})^N \) (and to arbitrary Polish spaces) is straightforward.} of \( \bS ( \kappa ) \) to \( W \) is

 where \footnote{In the definition of \( \bS_W(\kappa) \), the tree \( T \) must belong to \( W \) but its projection \( \PROJ \body{T} \) is computed in \( \Vv \).}

 In particular, if \( \pre{\omega}{2} \subseteq W \) (and hence \( \Ll ( \R ) \subseteq W \)) then